 Dr Ranj Singh is to reveal UK's fussiest eaters in new TV show Extreme Food Phobics

-The series will air on UKTV's W channel across ten episodes starting later in 2021.
+The series will air on UKTV's W channel across ten episodes starting on Wednesday, 25 August at 8PM.

 In each instalment, Dr Ranj Singh and his team will be offering help and support to some of the UK's most severe food phobics.

 Dr Ranj said: "Most of us will associate fussy eating with kids.

 "However, there are a significant number of adults with serious food issues that could be damaging their health without even realising.
 Working on this ground-breaking show has been a real rollercoaster - not just because we get to see the reality of it, but also because the treatment results are potentially life-changing!"

 A synopsis of the show shares: "Extreme Food Phobics will see patients with a variety of food related fears and phobias visit Dr Ranj and his team at a bespoke hub, to start the process of overcoming their extreme food issues, in the hope of living a healthier and happier life.